 Administrative expenses are provided by budget appropriations from the State of Maryland based on the State's fiscal year ending June 30th.
 Lottery expenses are allocated to the games by the Agency.
 The allocation of expenses is based on the percentage of a game's gross sales to total gross sales.
 One twelfth of estimated expenditures is recognized as administrative expenses each month.
 ITLM administrative expenses are recognized based on the actual amount of lease revenue received by the Agency during that month.
 Any differences between actual administrative expenditures incurred during the month and administrative expenses charged against the budget appropriation are adjusted during June of each fiscal year.
-During interim months, this difference is included in accrued expenses in the accompanying special-purpose statements of assets, liabilities and net position.
+The adjusting entries are made during the preparation of the year end financial statements prepared in accordance with generally accepted accounting principles.
+During interim months, this difference is included in accrued expenses in the accompanying special-purpose statements of assets, liabilities, and net position.